 When driving in wet weather, you should slow down to reduce the possibility of hydroplaning.
 Reducing your speed is critical; even at 35 miles per hour, your tires could still lose contact with the road.
 Avoid hard braking and do not make sharp turns.
 It is also a good idea to drive in the tracks of the vehicle in front of you.
 Allow ample space between your vehicle and others so that you have sufficient room to stop, especially if an emergency situation arises.
 Do not use cruise control because in wet weather you need to have firm, foot-to-the-pedal control.

 If you feel your car going into a skid, the first rule of thumb is not to panic.
 There are two simple steps to follow.
 First, continue to look and steer in the direction you want your vehicle to go.
 Second, to maintain control, do not slam on the brakes.
 As long as you do not upset the balance of your vehicle given this kind of situation, you will likely bring yourself out of the skid smoothly.

 In any season, in all conditions, it is a good idea to carry an emergency travel kit in your vehicle.
 Make sure you have at least half a tank of gas when you start out.
 Remember that in wet conditions, highways can easily turn into “parking lots” and you may be late arriving at your destination.
 Remove snow and ice from your windows, outside mirrors and vehicle lights, and be sure to listen to weather advisories and carry a cell phone.
 The latter is important in the event you are involved in an accident.
-You will want to call 911 if anyone has been injured and, depending on the circumstances, you may want to place your next call to a personal injury attorney.
+You will want to call 911 if anyone has been injured and, depending on the circumstances, you may want to place your next call to a personal injury lawyer.